paul-hammant/tbd/content/monorepos/index.md

 ```

 Directories `moduleone` and `moduletwo` have to exist.
 The idea of monorepos that are doing the gcheckout style
 modifications of a development workstations checkout, is that build graphs are calculated not declared.
-You'd need a
+You would need a
 feature like this in Maven to track that:

 ```xml